Harald-U/iot-nodejs/documents/NODERED.md

 ![CF Overview](images/nodered-overview.png)

 Click on Runtime and Environment Variables.
 Here you see something Cloud Foundry specific.
 Cloud Foundry uses an environment variable (VCAP_SERVICES) that is injected into the container that executes the application code.
 The application is able to read the environment variable which contains the credentials (all the information that an application needs to access a service like URL, user, password, and such) of all bound services.
-If you scroll through VCAP_SERVICES you can see 2 JSON objects, one for "iotf-service" and another for "cloudantNoSQLDB" and they contain the access information for IoT Platform and Cloudant.
+If you scroll through VCAP_SERVICES you can see a JSON object for "cloudantNoSQLDB" and it contains the access information for the Cloudant database.

 ![VCAP](images/nodered-runtime.png)